 His visits were crowned by the signature of two economic agreements with the two countries.
 In accordance with an agreement with Mauritania, Spain pledged to provide economic aid to the latter and establish joint fishing ventures.
 With Algeria, Madrid signed an energy accord in virtue of which Spain would buy $500 million worth of Algeria’s natural gas.

-Algeria’s stakes in Western Sahara stemmed from the fact that it viewed the creation of a satellite State in the Sahara as enabling it unfettered access to the Atlantic for the exportation of iron located in the deposits of Garet-J’bilet near Tindouf.
+Algeria’s stakes in Western Sahara stemmed from the fact that it viewed the creation of a satellite State in the Western Sahara as enabling it unfettered access to the Atlantic for the exportation of iron located in the deposits of Garet-J’bilet near Tindouf.
 Algerian leaders did not want to depend on the good will of Morocco, despite the latter’s proposal to allow Algeria to have unimpeded access to the Atlantic.

-Spain, for its part, was still intent on keeping the Sahara under its influence because of the natural resources of the territory, especially after the discovery of phosphates in the beginning of the 1960’s, as well as for the richness of its fishing grounds.
-Hence an alliance was formed between Algeria and Spain to thwart Morocco’s endeavors to push for a settlement to the Sahara issue in line with its historical rights over the territory and its strategic interests.
+Spain, for its part, was still intent on keeping the Western Sahara under its influence because of the natural resources of the territory, especially after the discovery of phosphates in the beginning of the 1960’s, as well as for the richness of its fishing grounds.
+Hence an alliance was formed between Algeria and Spain to thwart Morocco’s endeavors to push for a settlement to the Western Sahara issue in line with its historical rights over the territory and its strategic interests.

-Spain’s strategy to cling to its presence in Western Sahara became clearer in 1974 after Rabat learned of Madrid’s intention to grant autonomy to this territory and organize a pseudo-referendum, in total disregard of all relevant United Nations resolutions that were calling on it to decolonize the Sahara and allow its people to express their self-determination.
+Spain’s strategy to cling to its presence in Western Sahara became clearer in 1974 after Rabat learned of Madrid’s intention to grant autonomy to this territory and organize a pseudo-referendum, in total disregard of all relevant United Nations resolutions that were calling on it to decolonize the Western Sahara and allow its people to express their self-determination.

 Furthermore, the Spanish government proceeded to create a fictitious nationalism in Western Sahara, whose representatives stated that they did not represent Morocco, or any other country.